This blog may contain affiliate links. Read our disclosure policy for more info.

 For a private day trip with a very historical vibe, you will want to book this tour to Sotuta de Peon Hacienda.
 Starting at $121 USD/person, you will enjoy the hacienda’s historical value, its cenote, and a great lunch.
-Food is included (but not drinks), as well as transportation from and to your hotel.
+Food and transportation from and to your hotel are included (but not drinks).

 16. Attend an event